hunter-waite/adjective_fire_danger/README.md

 ## **Notes**
 1) In order for you to use scripts/update_sheet.py you must have the fire_danger_secrets.json in the root directory for the project. *DO NOT PUT THIS FILE ON GITHUB!*
+2) In order for you to use the scripts/update_databse.py you must have the unitapp_admin.json in the root directory for the project. *DO NOT PUT THIS FILE ON GITHUB*
-2) The github actions script updates the text files in the github repo once an hour but does not do anything to update the google sheet.
+3) The github actions script updates the text files in the github repo once an hour but does not do anything to update the google sheet.
 The x-drive runs the same update script once a day then uses that data to update the google sheet.